Tennessee Titans vs. Houston Texans NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Tennessee's games this year have eclipsed the over/under seven times in 16 opportunities (43.8%).

-- Tennessee is 7-0 against the spread and 7-0 overall in games when it records more than 26.5 points.
+- Tennessee is 7-0 against the spread and 7-0 overall this season when the team records more than 26.5 points.

-- Tennessee is 1-2 against the spread and 1-2 overall when the team churns out over 383.1 yards.
+- Tennessee is 1-2 against the spread and 1-2 overall when the team piles up over 383.1 yards.

 - This year, the Titans have turned the ball over 25 times, while the Texans have forced 25.